Biometric Temperature Admittance Systems

 Currently it is expensive and time-consuming to add users to a biometric system; however, solutions to this problem may include anonymous identification, encrypted transmission of templates, and identity-centric infrastructures with distributed storage models.

-Biometric Fever Detection System >>
+Biometric Fever Detection System >>What to Consider

 The most important thing to consider is ROI (Return on Investment).
 A controlled access systems seems like an operating expense that does not directly generate income, but it strengthens the bottom line by securing the building and controlling entry thus avoiding interruptions to the work space.
 The most obvious example is that of keys and repining of locks.
 When a user is terminated their information is simply deleted or set to inactive.
 Another way to save is on payroll expenses.
 Since the system doubles as a time-card verification database, you can eliminate whatever systems you have been using to track hourly labor.
 Since users cannot clock in or out without being present, it reduces the amount of fraudulent clock-ins, such as "buddy-punching".
 Also, since the system is more accurate, it has shown reductions in overtime expenses.
 It has been estimated that time-and-attendance systems can pay for themselves within a year.